baraluga/silver-dollop/mcp/README.md

 ### `get_team_billability`

-Returns raw billability data for team analysis.
+Returns raw billability data for team analysis - answers "How billable is a person/team?"

 **Parameters:**
 - `from` (required): Start date in YYYY-MM-DD format